 NHRI engagement with the executive branch

 Member States are primarily responsible for the implementation of the Convention and the execution of the judgments of the European Court of Human Rights.
 As such, the European Convention system ‘hinges on their willingness and ability to do so’.
 NHRI engagement with the executive branch of government is therefore important – NHRIs can influence and pressure the Executive branch in a number of ways to ensure compliance.
-In several Member States, NHRIs can engage with the Executive branch (and other (State) actors) on a formal and regular basis through national implementation structures.
+In several Member States, NHRIs can engage with the Executive branch (and other (State) actors) on a formal and regular basis through national implementation structures to work on the implementation of ECtHR judgments.

-National implementation structures purposed to advance the implementation of Convention standards and the Court’s judgments can be key in improving implementation records.
+Such national implementation structures can be key in improving implementation records.
 In such mechanisms, relevant actors, including public authorities and key stakeholders can discuss judgments pending execution and work together to advance implementation.
 In various national implementation structures that have been established across Europe, NHRIs have also been designated a role.
 When part of such structures, NHRIs can give their observations and recommendations on how to achieve compliance with Convention standards and full execution of the Court’s judgments in a formal setting.

 Republic of Croatia – National Council of Experts